serpenscaput/wl9/Tekkoudan/Tekkoudan - readme.txt

 Please take notice, this is the ALPHA release!
 It is only version 0.3!!!
 This is no where close to a finished product!
-With that in mind have fun playing the game and send any bug reports or comments/suggestions to dla_one@yahoo.com.
+With that in mind have fun playing the game and send any bug reports or comments/suggestions to dla_one (at) yahoo.com.
 Later I'll have a forum on the Tekkoudan website where you can report bugs.